 It is the reason why so many specialist magazines now thrive in an era where print media is on a downward spiral.
 Customers are looking for authority and expertise.

 The same principle is applying itself to online media.
-Those with an opinion, those who research their work and publish in depth will have the advantage over general content publishers.
+Those with an opinion, those who research their work and publish in-depth will have the advantage over general content publishers.

 Quality work also has an added benefit – it gets shared socially.
-It is the opposite of producing as much content as possible and shoehorning keywords into the piece in a confused mishmash of SEO and content marketing.
+It is the opposite of producing as much content as possible and shoehorning keywords into the piece in a confusing mishmash of SEO and content marketing.